eskederks/eMAGMA-tutorial/eMAGMA tutorial PART_1.md

     awk '{print $2,$1,$3,$11,$19}' MDD2018_ex23andMe > MDD2018_ex23andMe_emagma.txt

-Then remove any lines that has missing data.
+Then remove the lines that have missing data.

     awk 'NF==5' MDD2018_ex23andMe_emagma.tx

-The first three columns of the input summary data should know be  in the order: SNP ID, chromosome and base pair position.
+The first three columns of the input summary data should now be in the order: SNP ID, chromosome and base pair position.

 **************************************************************************************************